-History; Endangered species; Birds; Birds of prey; Photography;
+History; Endangered and/or Threatened species; Birds; Birds of prey; Photography;

 Young California condor chick at nest near Los Angeles Finley and Bohlman had seen hatch.
 "He was scantly clothed, for behind his little wings the flesh was bare and his belly was bare; while the rest of his coat was down of pure white, to which...

 William Finley viewing the wildlife at Klamath Marsh during a 1903 photography trip taken with his partner Herman Bohlman.
 Finley and Bohlman's photographs of the area in 1903 would later help Klamath become a bird refuge in 1905.

 Birds; History; Fishing; Fishes; Recreation; Rivers and streams; Wildlife refuges;

 William Finley examining his catch at Klamath Marsh during a 1905 photography trip with his partner Herman Bohlman.
 Finley and Bohlman's photographs of the area in 1905 would later help Klamath become a bird refuge in 1908.

 William Finley at Klamath Marsh, 1905.
 Due to Finley and Bohlman's photography of the area in 1905, Klamath was named a bird refuge in 1908.
 "Here lay the land of my dreams.
 After nearly 20 years of waiting, I was looking out over this place of...

 William Finley and Herman Bohlman getting ready for a boat trip at Tule lake, Klamath Marsh, in 1905.
 Klamath would later become a bird refuge in 1908 due to photographs taken by Finley and Bohlman of the area in 1905.

 William Finley and friends coming ashore at Three Arch Rocks during the summer of 1912.
 William Finley's friend Dalla Lore Sharp, at the time an English professor at Boston University, visited Finley in Oregon for the summer with his son, Dallas Jr.